2022 Service Content Optimization Guide

 So how do you create engaging content?
 The best way to do this is to write from an authoritative perspective.

 - Explain why it’s so important to keep your car maintenance up to date.
-Don’t be too grim or scary, but warn your customers of what can happen if items like brakes are not checked often enough or how a car’s life can be extended with routine oil changes.
+Don’t be too grim or scary, but warn your customers of what can happen if items like brakes are not checked often enough or how you can extend a car’s life with routine oil changes.

 - Separate your content into digestible sections.
-This is most likely going to be the first time your customer will be reading this information, and they’ll most likely skim through it.
-By having nice big headers, it’ll be easy for them to find the information they’re looking for and retain it.
+This will likely be the first time your customer will be reading this information, and they’ll probably skim through it.
+Having large headers will make it easy for them to find the information they’re looking for and retain it.
 Nobody wants to read giant walls of text without any formatting!

 - Use images!
-Not only do they help break up your content, but a lot of people are visual learners.
-Images ensure your information is useful to everyone.
+Not only do they help break up your content, but many people are visual learners.
+Images ensure your information is helpful to everyone.

 Now that we have our content pages all listed out and we know we want to write from an authoritative perspective, let’s review the more common service pages on your website and ways we can perfect them.